taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-23_Character-Profiles.md

 Pronouns: She/her/hers

 Phenotype: Korean.
-Straight, black hair; lightly tanned porcelain skin; small, shapely, brown eyes on a round face.
+Straight, black hair cropped short in a bowl pixie cut; lightly tanned porcelain skin; small, shapely, brown eyes on a round face.
 Average build, average height.

 Typical outfit: Practical trekking slacks with many large pockets, topped by a colorful fitted blouse.
-Lightweight running shoes.
+Lightweight running shoes or boots.
 Is just starting to need reading glasses, which she is constantly misplacing.

 ### What does this character want?